 Be able to communicate effectively—speak and write clearly

-Complete OLC’s tutor training
+Complete OLC’s one-time tutor training

 Pass background check